kacper-sarama/glassmorphism-website-master/README.md

 # glassmorphism-website-master

-Example of using HTML & CSS to create simple gamers dashboard in Glassmorhism.
+Glassmorhism dashboard created using HTML and CSS.